habedi/PracticalMachineLearning/README.md

 * [NLR Papers](https://github.com/thunlp/NRLPapers): A very good collection of papers on Network Representation Learning and Network Embedding
 * [KRL Papers](https://github.com/thunlp/KRLPapers):  A nice collection of papers on Knowledge Representation Learning and Knowledge Embedding
 * [Stanford CS 229 ML Cheatsheets](https://github.com/afshinea/stanford-cs-229-machine-learning): A nice collection of ML cheat-sheets on various important subject matters
+* [A gentle introduction to Tensors and their uses](https://arxiv.org/pdf/1711.10781): An introduction to Tensors and their sample applications

 ## Dataset Repositories